lkreidberg/batman/docs/quickstart.rst

 Quickstart
 ============
 If you're in a hurry to model some awesome transits, you're on the right page.
 Here's an example of basic ``batman`` usage to calculate a model light curve with quadratic limb darkening.
-(For more detailed examples, check out the :ref:`tutorial`!)
+(For more detailed examples, check out the :ref:`tutorial`.)

 First, we import ``batman``: